PRACTICAL USES OF EQ-COMP

 3. The maximum pressure at which hydrocarbon mixture can exist in two phases is known as cricondenbar whereas the maximum temperature at which hydrocarbon mixture can exist in two phases is known as cricondentherm.
 Generally as we decrease the pressure of a two phase system, more and more liquid vaporizes.
 But sometimes, for a hydrocarbon mixture existing in two phases, the decrease in pressure results in condensation of more and more vapour into liquid phase.
 This phenomenon is known as retrograde condensation and is generally observed at conditions near the cricondentherm which generally exist in oil wells.
 Accurate prediction of cricondentherm, cricondenbar, critical point, retrograde condensation region, hydrocarbon dew point, bubble point and other VLE properties is required for oil well simulation studies which are carried out during oil well planning.
 EQ-COMP can predict all these values very accurately so it can be used for oil well simulation studies during oil well planning.

 5. Various planetary atmospheres contain varying proportions of hydrocarbons and inorganic gases like Nitrogen and Carbon dioxide.
-EQ-COMP can predict various phase equilibrium properties for such mixtures so it can also be used to simulate planetary atmospheres like that of Titan, the moon of Saturn which contains mixture of Nitrogen and Methane in varying proportions.
+EQ-COMP can predict various phase equilibrium properties for such mixtures so it can also be used for planetary atmosphere simulation like that of Titan, the moon of Saturn which contains mixture of Nitrogen and Methane in varying proportions.

 7. Latent heat of vaporization (enthalpy change), entropy change, gibbs free energy change and specific heats of pure hydrocarbons and hydrocarbon mixtures is required in numerous chemical engineering calculations involving systems where vaporization of pure hydrocarbons or hydrocarbon mixtures is taking place.
 EQ-COMP can calculate accurate values of these properties for pure non-polar or mildly polar hydrocarbons or any mixture of non-polar or mildly polar hydrocarbons at any pressure and temperature values on the phase envelope for hydrocarbon mixtures.